ka-artdesign/solace-in-solis/src/site/notes/People/Characters/Lucian Malavé.md

 - They're built like a fighter, stocky and resilient.
 - Presents to be androgynous, or a mix of being both feminine and masculine.
 - Has long hair, but when they put their hair up, there is a notable undercut.
+- Has some piercings, particularly earrings, nose ring and a lip ring
 - Has visible facial scars, on their right cheek, near their left eye and one from their bottom lip to their chin.
 - Also across their body, particularly on their fists and up their arms, which they tend to cover up by habit.
 <br>